xuanwang91/xuanwang91.github.io/_pages/about.md

 - Briefly introduce yourself, including education background, research experiences, and programming skills.
 - Briefly explain your motivations and expectations of working with me.
 - Include a PDF version of your CV.

+## News and Highlights
+- (5/11/23) We are grateful to receive a new grant from Commonwealth Cyber Initiative (CCI) to support our research on trustworthy multimodal machine learning in healthcare.